PacSim/pacsim/README.md

   * Converter from [FSSIM](https://github.com/AMZ-Driverless/fssim) sdf to our track format.

 # Prerequisites
-The system is developed and tested on Ubuntu 22.04 with ROS2 Iron.
+This package is developed and tested on Ubuntu 22.04 with ROS2 Iron.

 Install dependencies: